Gayatri757/ChaloSafe/README.md

 ---

-## 🌍 APIs Used
+# 🌍 APIs Used

-### Nominatim
+## Nominatim

 Used to convert user-entered place names into geographic coordinates.

 ---

-### OpenRouteService
+## OpenRouteService

-Used for route generation and travel time estimation.
+Used for:

+- Route generation
+- Travel time estimation

 ---

-### OpenStreetMap + Leaflet
+## OpenStreetMap + Leaflet

-Used to visualize routes on an interactive map.
+Used to display routes on an interactive map.

 ---

-## 🚀 Installation
+# 🚀 Installation

-Clone the repository:
+## Clone the repository

 ```bash
 git clone https://github.com/Gayatri757/ChaloSafe.git
 ```

-Move into the project directory:
+## Navigate to the project

 ```bash
 cd ChaloSafe
 ```

-Create a virtual environment:
+## Create a virtual environment

 ```bash
 python -m venv venv
 ```

-Activate it:
+## Activate it

 ### Windows